 Concertino for Piano and Chamber Ensemble is scored for piano and a small instrumental force of twelve musicians.
 The most prevalent intervals in the work are the minor second and its inversion, the major seventh.
 In selecting the pitch material, care was taken to include pitch-class sets that featured those intervals prominently.
-Most of the primary motives, along with the harmonies, are derived from these sets.
 The piece is divided into three movements.
-Movement I, the longest of the three, follows a ternary design.
+Movement I, the longest of the three, follows a ternary form.
 Part A transforms one primary motivic idea through a series of harmonic and rhythmic developments.
 Part B distributes a secondary theme throughout the ensemble using pointillistic textures.
 After a brief piano cadenza, the A section returns.
 The movement ends with a coda.
 Movement II begins with the percussion articulating a series of delicate unpitched gestures.
 A sudden interruption by the rest of the ensemble signals the first of three passages highlighting solo wind instruments.
 Then the piano, which has assumed a more accompanimental role up to this point, enters with its own solo passage before being overtaken by the percussion.
 The last movement is the fastest and most vibrant of the three.
 After an introductory passage by solo woodwinds, the piano assumes the prominent role before the other instruments reenter.
 Finally, the piano executes its longest cadenza, punctuated by unpitched percussion.
 A sudden flourish from the piano leads to a rousing conclusion.